AgileThought Virtual Community

 Now more than ever, companies around the world are scrambling to acclimate to the new reality we’re all facing: Social distancing and entirely remote workforces.
 For some, this shift may be less impactful – but for many, this is a daunting behavioral and emotional adjustment.

-This is why we introduced our virtual community panel: To give attendees a platform to discuss the challenges they’re running into.
-This open-dialogue event is facilitated by our agile coaches and experts.
-This panel will be capped at 60 participants to ensure a high-quality discussion.
+This is why we introduced our virtual community events: To give attendees a platform to ask questions about the challenges they’re running into.

 What to Expect:

-Building upon our previous sessions, this AgileThought Virtual Community panel will give attendees a platform to ask their most pressing agile-related questions.
+Building upon our previous sessions, this AgileThought Virtual Community panel will give attendees a platform to discover agile thinking in the following areas:

 We will also record this virtual panel and publish it on our On-demand Webinars for future viewing.